Skip to main content

 (d) To any other person as a contribution towards the reasonable costs incurred by that person during the course of consideration of the application.

-The Board has absolute discretion to decide reasonable costs and payment of the costs must be complied with before a permission of the Board becomes operative.
-Where there is a failure to pay costs, the Board and any person to whom costs were awarded may recover the sum as a simple contract debt in any court of competent jurisdiction.
+The Commission has absolute discretion to decide reasonable costs and payment of the costs must be complied with before a permission of the Commission becomes operative.
+Where there is a failure to pay costs, the Commission and any person to whom costs were awarded may recover the sum as a simple contract debt in any court of competent jurisdiction.

-Any fees paid by the applicant to the Board will be offset against the Board’s costs.
+Any fees paid by the applicant to the Commission will be offset against the Commission’s costs.

 The costs involved must be paid regardless of whether the decision is to grant or refuse permission.